 The good news is that a book can make you money, if you look at it from a different perspective.
-This is how most of our authors look at books:

 For example, if you’re a consultant and have skill or knowledge that is very valuable to people, the best way to get more clients and charge them more money is by writing a book about what you know.
 This establishes you as an authority and gives you credibility, as well as giving you a consistent pipeline of people looking for the exact type of skill and experience you offer.

 For example, you can also use a book to get clients or paid speaking gigs, promote your company, raise money for a fund, or launch a brand.
 There are dozens of examples of ways to use a book to make money here.

 Unrealistic Expectation #2: “My book will be a New York Times Bestseller!”

 The New York Times Best Seller List is the most prestigious list (though for dubious reasons).
 Generally speaking, you need to sell about 10,000 books the first week to be certain you will hit the list.